Genus zero modular operad and absolute Galois group

-These results come to strengthen some of the results concerning the zones around pairs of colliding points, lying in the discriminant variety.
+Hence, these results provide interesting results concerning the K\"ahler geometry for the realisation of the split quaternionic structure, in our context.
 We now continue our investigations, but from an Euclidean geometry point of view.
-Note that the approach below holds no longer for the parametrizing scheme $T$, but for the universal curve, where colliding points have been already blown-up.
+Note that the approach below holds no longer for the parametrizing scheme $T$, but for the universal curve, where colliding points have already been blown-up.